 Full-time OL Examiners must complete all of the required training courses, ISAs, and OJT activities within 24 months after assignment to the Regional (or Program Office) OL Branch.
 Part-time (i.e., reserve) OL Examiners who will be used only to assist with the administration of operating tests may be certified on a limited basis after completing those courses and activities identified with an (L).
 Full-time examiners may also be certified on a temporary limited basis pending completion of the remaining courses and activities.

 In accordance with IMC-1245, supervisors are expected to certify that the required training ISA and OJT activities, have been successfully completed by signing the items on the appropriate Signature and Certification Card.
 However, given that the OL branch chief (BC) may not necessarily be examiner-qualified, he/she may delegate evaluation of the required activities to a certified Chief Examiner, who would initial the items on the Card prior to certification by the OL BC.
 Although a qualification board is not required, every OL Examiner must satisfactorily administer a complete operating test pursuant to OL Examiner OJT Activity (3) prior to limited certification.
 This certification test must be audited by a certified Chief Examiner (preferably the regional OL BC) who will assess and document the examiner candidate’s performance on all the individual attributes identified in Section 02.02 of IMC 0102, “Oversight and Objectivity of Inspectors and Examiners at Reactor Facilities.”
-The auditor will provide a written recommendation whether or not to certify the examiner candidate, including the need for any remedial training, to the Chief of the Regional OL Branch with a copy to the individual’s BC, as appropriate.
+The auditor will provide a written recommendation whether or not to certify the examiner candidate, including the need for any remedial training, to the Chief of the Regional (or Program Office) OL Branch with a copy to the individual’s BC, as appropriate.

-The Chief of the Regional (or Program Office) OL Branch and the Director of the Regional Division of Reactor Safety (or NRR Division of will document their concurrence the auditor’s recommendation by signing the individual’s OL Examiner Certification Card.
+The Chief of the Regional (or Program Office) OL Branch and the Director of the Regional Division of Reactor Safety (or NRR Division of Reactor Oversight (DRO) will document their concurrence with the auditor’s recommendation by signing the individual’s OL Examiner Certification Card.
 Consistent with Section 04 of IMC 1245, the Regional Administrator (or Director NRR) shall certify that OL Examiners are qualified to independently administer operating tests (i.e., limited certification).
 Completion of the remaining items for full examiner qualification shall be certified by the Division Director.

 OL Examiner candidates who completed Entry-Level OJT Activity (4), “Inspection Activities,” by participating in a licensed operator requalification program inspection (IP 71111, Attachment 11), may, pursuant to Section 03.02 of IMC 1245, be assigned limited scope requalification program inspection activities, under the supervision of a fully qualified examiner/inspector, before they complete their examiner training and qualification.